 ESSA is a UK and Africa-based charity using evidence to improve education in sub-Saharan Africa.

 UNHCR, the UN Refugee Agency, is a global organisation dedicated to saving lives, protecting rights and building a better future for refugees, forcibly displaced communities and stateless people.

-NORRAG is an Associate Programme of the Graduate Institute of International and Development Studies (IHEID) and is supported by the Swiss Agency for Development and Cooperation (SDC) and the Open Society Foundations (OSF).
+NORRAG is an Associated Programme of the Graduate Institute of International and Development Studies (IHEID) and is supported by the Swiss Agency for Development and Cooperation (SDC) and the Open Society Foundations (OSF).

 For further information, please contact Izel Kipruto, Head of Communications, ESSA, email@example.com or Paul Gerhard, Senior Lead Communications and Outreach Specialist, NORRAG, firstname.lastname@example.org.

 (1) Chad, Cameroon, Niger, Nigeria, Mali, Burkina Faso, Senegal, Togo, Ghana, Liberia, Central African Republic, Guinea, Gambia, Guinea-Bissau, Benin, Gabon, Sierra Leone, Cape Verde, Equatorial Guinea, São Tomé and Príncipe